endjin/Endjin.RecommendedPractices.Bicep/modules/general/container-app-environment/README.md

-# Container App Environments
+# Container App Environment

-Deploys a Container Apps hosting environment
+Deploys a Container App hosting environment

 ## Description

 Deploys or updates a [Container Apps Environment](https://learn.microsoft.com/en-us/azure/container-apps/environment) resource which can then be used to deploy Container Apps.

 If the resource is expected to already exist, the `useExisting` flag should be used.
 This will return the details of the resource without modifying it, but fail if the resource does not exist.

 ## Parameters